 I remember it like it was yesterday.
 I want so badly to forget it, but it’s so deeply etched into my mind that I’d probably need to hypnotize myself to make it disappear.

-This is that occurrence.
+This was that occurrence.

 . . .